 AMO also feels strongly about finding ways to simplify the more than 800 rules governing social assistance.
-This would, make it easier for people to focus on stabilizing their lives and seeking employment, rather than meeting complex eligibility requirements.
+This would make it easier for people to focus on stabilizing their lives and seeking employment rather than meeting complex eligibility requirements.

 A ‘social determinants of health’ approach, which recognizes the non-medical factors that contribute to health, is encouraged across government.
 This includes support for the non-profit community sector to provide services that are essential for life stabilization, including supportive housing and mental health and addictions services.

 Ontario’s municipal governments co-fund and deliver social services through 47 Consolidated Municipal Service Managers (CMSMs) and District Social Service Administration Boards (DSSABs).
-They have been on the front lines delivering the Ontario Works component of social assistance to low-income Ontarians.
+They are on the front lines delivering the Ontario Works component of social assistance to low-income Ontarians.
 During the COVID-19 pandemic, they have been delivering services in new, innovative ways to protect the health and well-being of clients and staff, and to ensure the continuity of supports.